 You should use your time spent in the gym to learn ropes.
 After a year or two in gym instructor role, you should know quite well how the fitness industry works.
 You should have potential client’s base as well as a good working relationship with gym management which may help you massively when you decide to become a Personal Trainer.

 Fitness instructor represents relatively reasonable career path for young people who don’t want or have no opportunity to continue their education on a university level.
-Ever low hourly rate like £7 is better than most rates offer for entry level jobs.
+Ever low hourly rate like £9 is better than rates on offer for some other jobs.
 Compare working in clean and interesting gym environment to hard work in catering or any other labour intensive roles and you will quickly realise that career in fitness is not a bad choice.